 Bimodules over an associative algebra correspond to the \emph{operadic} notion of $E_1$-modules.
-There is a notion of $E_n$-Hochschild cohomology where maps of $A$-bimodules are replaced by maps of $A$-$E_n$-modules for an $E_n$-algebra $A$, see~\cite{L-HA, F, Fre-Mod}.
-The Kontsevich-Soibelman generalization of Deligne conjecture, \emph{i.e.}, the higher Deligne conjecture, is that the $E_n$-Hochschild cohomology of $A$, denoted $HH_{\mathcal{E}_n}(A,A)$ is an $E_{n+1}$-algebra.
-For $X$ a topological space, the cochains $C^\ast(X)$ are more than simply an associative algebra but are \emph{homotopy commutative}, that is, carries a functorial structure of $E_\infty$-algebra; in particular of an $E_n$-algebra for all $n$.
-In characteristic zero, one can use CDGAs models for the cochains, but this is not possible when working over integers or a finite field.
-Nevertheless, for $E_\infty$-algebras, $E_n$-Hochschild cohomology get extra functoriality (not shared by all $E_n$-algebras) and actually identifies with higher Hochschild cohomology over spaces, a notion dual to higher Hochschild homology.
+There is a notion of $E_n$-Hochschild cohomology where maps of $A$-bimodules are replaced by maps of $A$-$E_n$-modules for an $E_n$-algebra $A$ (\cite{L-HA, F, Fre-Mod}).
+The Kontsevich-Soibelman generalization of the Deligne conjecture, \emph{i.e.}, the higher Deligne conjecture, is that the $E_n$-Hochschild cohomology of $A$, denoted $HH_{\mathcal{E}_n}(A,A)$ is an $E_{n+1}$-algebra.
+For $X$ a topological space, the cochains $C^\ast(X)$ are more than simply an associative algebra but are \emph{homotopy commutative}, that is, it carries a functorial structure of an $E_\infty$-algebra; in particular of an $E_n$-algebra for all $n$.
+In characteristic zero, one can use CDGAs models for the cochains, but this is not possible when working over the integers or a finite field.
+Nevertheless, for $E_\infty$-algebras, $E_n$-Hochschild cohomology have extra functoriality (not shared by all $E_n$-algebras) and actually identifies with higher Hochschild cohomology over the n-spheres.

 The latter theories are the subject of Section~\ref{S:HHforEinftyAlg} and can be expressed in terms of \emph{factorization homology}, also referred to as \emph{topological chiral homology}~\cite{L-HA, F, CG, GTZ2}.
 Factorization homology is an invariant of \emph{both} (framed) manifolds (and framed embeddings) and $E_n$-algebras based on (extended) topological field theories.
 In fact, the factorization homology of $E_\infty$-algebras becomes a homotopy invariant and can be applied to any space (and continuous maps) and not just to framed manifolds.
 This generalization is precisely computed by \emph{higher Hochschild homology}, introduced by Pirashvili in~\cite{P}, which can be seen as a kind of \emph{limit} of these ideas when the dimension of the TFT goes to infinity~\cite{GTZ2}.
-Indeed, by Theorem~\ref{T:CH=TCH} below (and~\cite{GTZ2, F, L-HA}) that if $X$ is a manifold and $A$ an $E_\infty$-algebra, then, the factorization homology $\int_X A$ of $X$ with coefficients in $A$ is naturally equivalent to the Hochschild chains $CH_X(A)$ of $A$ over $X$.
+Indeed, by Theorem~\ref{T:CH=TCH} below (and~\cite{GTZ2, F, L-HA}) if $X$ is a manifold and $A$ is an $E_\infty$-algebra, then, the factorization homology $\int_X A$ of $X$ with coefficients in $A$ is naturally equivalent to the Hochschild chains $CH_X(A)$ of $A$ over $X$.